Mehdi-Rh/Documentations/routing-system-exploration.md

 # Routing System Analysis & Migration Strategy - [Your Application Name] Frontend

+**Note:** I've made this document while working at Lablabee, and here I removed everything specific to Lablabee and left a placeholder instead.

 ## Presentation Link

 For a visual summary, see the accompanying presentation: